bft-smart/fabric-orderingservice/README.md

 docker start -a bft.peer.0
 ```

-4) Create the client:
+##### 4. Create the client.

+For the client, we will instead use the image from our own repository:

 ```
 docker run -i -t --rm --network=bft_network bftsmart/fabric-tools
 ```

-You can also use it with the official client image (`hyperledger/fabric-tools:x86_64-1.1.1`), but the one provided by us is already configured for this demontration.
-You will also need to use the `configtxgen` tool provided with the image if you decide to setup another network different than the one configured in the images.
+You can also use the official client image (`hyperledger/fabric-tools:x86_64-1.1.1`), but the one provided by us is already configured for this demontration.
+More importantly, you will also need to use the `configtxgen` tool provided with this image if you decide to setup another network different than the one configured in our images.

 You have now the whole network booted up, using the `SampleOrg` organization provided in the `sampleconfig` directory of the HLF source code for both clients, peers, and the ordering service.

+##### 5. Create the artifacts.

-5) Switch to the terminal where you launched fabric-tools.
+Switch to the terminal where you launched fabric-tools.
 You should have access to the container's command line.
 The rest of the commands should be issued from within it.
 Generate the transactions to create a new channel named "channel47" and to update its anchor peers as follows:

 ```
 configtxgen -profile SampleSingleMSPChannel -outputCreateChannelTx channel.tx -channelID channel47